genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_1.1_2022.md

 source code is.
 To avoid such situation, we would like to install the main programs locally, i.e., under the project's directory.

- We made the "`Data`" directory to put external data, which allows us to easily understand what were used as the input data in the project.
+ We made the `Data` directory to put external data, which allows us to easily understand what were used as the input data in the project.
 In the actual research project, such data might include unpublished PDB files you received from an experimental group.
 The external data should always maintain the integrity.
-In order to avoid accidental update of the original external data, we would like to keep them in a specific directory, namely, "`Data`" directory.
+In order to avoid accidental update of the original external data, we would like to keep them in a specific directory, namely, `Data` directory.

 As demonstrated above, in our tutorial we will also show you some techniques for